zaviermiller/continue-takehome/README.md

 }

 ```
 I am probably just doing something wrong, but the docs are unclear.
 This setup could be improved by adding a flow within the extension for adding PATs and subsequently adding repos.
 If this could generalized, that would be best given that users can develop custom providers.

+### Codebase context provider
 The codebase was too large to use the context provider for the entire codebase, however using the open files context provider worked beautifully!

+### Using Continue to complete the story
 Next I gave it the prompt asking it to just do the story for me, but due to the large filesize directly applying it to the file didn't work.
 It would be nice if there were some heuristics used to determine if this will happen or not and warn users.
 After a manual analysis of the provided code, it did seem like it would work perfectly, so I manually ported it over.
 Notably, there are a lot of confirmations happening in this check in process, and it was able to place the new one exactly where the story described it.
 There is also some complex logic around whether the volunteer exists or not, and Continue was able to deduce that logic and integrate with it perfectly.

+### Reflection
 Overall, I spent about 30 minutes on this portion (with about 20 of them going towards trying to get set up properly), which is a lot quicker than the average pace these issues get complete on our team.

 The PR I opened can be found [here](https://github.com/hack4impact-utk/compassion-ministries/pull/386)

 ## Summary
-All in all, I really like Continue, and I can see the vision.
+All in all, I really like Continue, and I can see the vision of this product.
 However, there are definitely some things that either don't work or are difficult to get working, and some opportunities to improve the user experience.